 Kent Anderson is the former editor-in-chief of The Scholarly Kitchen (as well as its founder), a former SSP Board member, and a past President of SSP.
 In 2011, he received the SSP’s Distinguished Service Award, the organization’s highest honor.
 Kent has a BA in English and an MBA.
-He is CEO of RedLink, a startup devoted to helping librarians and publishers “know the market.”
+He is CEO of RedLink, a startup devoted to helping librarians and publishers “see what they’re missing.”
 He is the founder of Caldera Publishing Solutions, and has been Publisher at AAAS/Science, CEO/Publisher for the Journal of Bone & Joint Surgery, Publishing Director for the New England Journal of Medicine, and Director of Medical Journals for the American Academy of Pediatrics.